SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/new-features/new-features.md

      You can also configure email addresses to receive these notifications in the EAC, or all events by using the **Set-Notification** cmdlet in the Exchange Management Shell.

-- **Groups enhancements** By default, up to 500 recipients are returned when you open the **Select Members** window, however, you can choose to list up to 10,000 recipients by clicking **Get All Results** beneath the recipient list.
+- **Groups enhancements**: By default, up to 500 recipients are returned when you open the **Select Members** window, however, you can choose to list up to 10,000 recipients by clicking **Get All Results** beneath the recipient list.
 We now support browsing more than 500 recipients by using the scroll bar, and we've also added enhanced search features so you can filter recipients in the recipient list.
 You can filter by:

   - City